Everest Base Camp Helicopter Tour

 For Tibet we need Tibet travel permit and Tibet china visa.
 If you are entering Tibet from Nepal must apply Tibet china visa in Kathmandu, So we (Himalaya Holiday Service – HHS) will take care Tibet visa with original passport.
 If you are Entering Tibet from mainland china must bring china visa from your Home.
 Your china visa copy must send to us one month before the travel date so please make sure you apply and get china visa on time.

-Guides, Vehicles & Drivers
+Guides, Vehicles & Drivers for Nepal Tibet Bhutan tour

 In our classic Tibet Nepal Bhutan overland tour we use local guides and drivers.
 Drivers and Guides are different person.
 All guides are trained by local government to work as a guide.
 So we use local expert guides who are fluent in English.
 If you need special language (other than English) guide need to ask in advance and pay extra supplement.
 In all arrival places in Tibet, Bhutan and Nepal Local guides will be waiting with your name card.

-Luxury Tours Nepal Tibet Bhutan
+Luxury Tour in Nepal Tibet Bhutan

 Both Nepal and Tibet have 5 stars hotels and resorts in Major cities like Kathmandu Dwarika hotel and resort, Pokhara Fishtail lodge or Tiger mountain resort, chitwan Tharu village by Tiger tops, Nagarkot Club himalaya, Dhulikhel Dwarika and Lhasa St. Regis and Shangrila.
 Bhutan has very good Luxury hotels similar to 5 stars like Uma paro and punakha, Taj Tashi, Le meredian Paro and Thimpu, Dhensa resort, Aman kora resorts but cost are different than regular five stars.
 All luxury brand hotels have special rates so need to choose and book in advance.
 We offer luxury trips Nepal Tibet Bhutan based on best available luxury resorts, hotels transportation and other facilities.